A New Way of Looking: Marine Imporant Bird Areas

 - Monitor threats to IBAs, and cooperate with agency officials, landowners, land managers, planners, neighbors, and other stakeholders to prevent and/or mitigate those threats;

-- Promote adoption of IBAs and other forms of community buy-in and on-the-ground action.
+- Promote community buy-in and on-the-ground action.

+You can download the GIS data for Alaska's IBAs here.
 For additional information on the Important Bird Areas Program in Alaska, please email Melanie A. Smith, Landscape Ecologist or call her at (907) 276-7034.